ilyase-dev/ilyase-dev/README.md

 # 👋 Hi, I'm Ilyase

-🎓 I'm a second-year IT student at ISTA (Technicien Spécialisé en Infrastructure Digitale Sécurisée), based in Casablanca.
 💻 I'm passionate about **cybersecurity**, **networking**, and **Linux systems**.
 🧠 I learn by building labs at home, exploring TryHackMe, and solving real technical problems.